 This property made my list of Best Hotels to Use your Marriott 35K Free Night Certificates, but you could also use a Marriott free night award worth 40,000 Bonvoy points here too.
 If you are looking to earn Marriott free night certificates, consider adding the American Express Marriott Bonvoy card or American Express Marriott Bonvoy Business card to your wallet as they both offer an annual free night certificate just for holding the card!

-The American Express Marriott Bonvoy card earns Bonvoy points and offers cardholders benefits including an annual free night and 15 qualifying nights towards elite status.
+The Marriott Bonvoy American Express card offers benefits that include an annual Marriott Bonvoy free night certificate and 15 elite qualifying nights towards Marriott Bonvoy elite status.

 $120